Arthur of the Britons: Arthur's role in the conflict

 Arthur seeks to forge an effective Celtic alliance in spite of religious differences, rivalry and sheer animosity among the leaders.
 He cannot trust in druids, clairvoyants or fairies because they exist in his world no more than in ours.
 Instead it is all political realism.
 Still this Arthur is also noble or at least fair.
 When Saxon children have lost their way they will be brought back to their families by his Saxon friend Kai, when the Saxon lose their cattle because of a disease he will offer him a part of his livestock (episode "In Common Cause") and when one of his allies takes Saxons as slaves ("Some Saxon Women") he will talk him out of it.
 While defending the borders of the remaining Celtic area he prepares from a position of strength a peaceful coexistence.
 The TV series is composed accordingly, alternating episodes about sustaining the alliance with episodes that show Celtic-Saxon harmonisation.
 Once Arthur has accomplished his political goals and provided the grounds for peace, he indulges himself to the pursuit of personal happiness.

-A unique Arthurian career, without a tragic end
+An atypically hopeful ending

-The French poet Chrétien de Troyes created a version of a naive, victimised King Arthur who is betrayed by his wife and the man he believes to be his best friend Lancelot, and who ultimately comes to a tragic end.
-In Arthur of the Britons however, Arthur does not die, nor does he have to escape to Avalon or Brittany in France.
+Many iterations of Arthurian legend end with Arthur's death or severe wounding by Mordred's hand at the Battle of Camlann.
+In Arthur of the Britons however, Arthur does not die, nor does he have to be taken to Avalon for healing.
 In the penultimate episode, under threat of attack by the Scots, Arthur comes close to securing a treaty between himself, Cerdig and Yorath the Jute, but a carelessly placed target board results in a death, and old hostilities quickly re-surface.
-Arthur and his men return home, disappointed, but still hopeful that one day, there will be a lasting peace.
+Arthur and his men return home, disappointed but still hopeful that one day, there will be a lasting peace.